 “I am privileged to lead our Gift of Life Team.
 Together we have provided world-class services for this community so that thousands received a ‘second chance at life’ due to the generosity of the gifts of others.
 Family House represents my vision for completing the circle of care for transplant patients and their families… I couldn’t be more humbled and proud.” —Howard

-Since 1978, Howard M. Nathan has devoted his life to the success of Gift of Life Donor Program, Gift of Life Institute, the Transplant Foundation and now Gift of Life Family House.
-Today he is the President and CEO of Gift of Life Donor Program, the largest organ procurement organization in the world.
-Under his leadership, Gift of Life has led the nation in organ and tissue transplantation having coordinated more than 35,000 organ transplants and hundreds of thousands of tissue allografts.
+Howard served as president and CEO of Gift of Life Donor Program and its affiliates for 38 years, making him the longest-serving CEO of any organ-procurement organization in the US.
+Under his leadership, Gift of Life has led the nation in organ and tissue transplantation having coordinated more than 53,500 organ transplants and more than 2 million tissue transplants.
+Gift of Life Donor Program is the largest organ procurement organization in the country and has coordinated the most organ donors in the nation every year since 2008.
 In addition Gift of Life has served as an international training and research center for donation and transplantation professionals.

 Considered a leading world authority on organ and tissue donation, Howard has contributed greatly to the overall science of organ transplantation and the knowledge of professionals working in this field worldwide.
-A renowned speaker and the author of hundreds of scientific publications on organ procurement, transplantation, and related subjects, Howard’s contributions have greatly enhanced the level of patient care and family services available across the U.S. He has been a mentor to colleagues in more than 15 countries and has held leadership roles on numerous boards including United Network for Organ Sharing, Association of Organ Procurement Organizations, Donate Life America and International Society for Organ Procurement, among others.
+A renowned speaker and the author of over 400 scientific publications on organ procurement, transplantation, and related subjects, Howard’s contributions have greatly enhanced the level of patient care and family services available across the U.S. He has traveled to over 30 countries to share best practices, and has held leadership roles on numerous boards including United Network for Organ Sharing, Association of Organ Procurement Organizations, Donate Life America and International Society for Organ Procurement, among others.